Contrast-Security-OSS/docs/content/tools/sdk/GettingStarted.md

 <!--title: "Getting Started with the Contrast Java SDK"\
 description: "Overview of how to use the Contrast Java SDK"\
-tags: " SDK Java Intro"-->
+tags: "tools SDK Java Intro"-->

 ## What Is An SDK?